The Green Christ

-The Green Christ (in French: Le Christ vert) is an oil on canvas painting executed by Paul Gauguin in the Autumn of 1889 in Pont-Aven, Brittany.
-Together with The Yellow Christ, it is considered to be one of the key-works of Symbolism in painting.
-It depicts a Breton woman at the foot of a calvary, or sculpture of Christ's crucifixion.
-Calvaries are common in town squares in Brittany.
-The woman appears to be hiding from a pair of figures in the distant background; the green Christ providing her cover from these people.
+The Green Christ (in French: Le Christ vert) is an oil on canvas painting executed by Paul Gauguin November 20,1889 in Pont-Aven, Brittany.
+The size of the work is 92 cm by 73 cm.
+It depicts a Breton woman at the foot of a calvary, or green-tinted sculpture of Christ's crucifixion.
+This image emphasizes both Breton culture and religious symbolism.

+Background & cultural context

+By 1889, Impressionism had dominated French art.
+The Green Christ challenges this tradition through Synthetism, Paul Gauguin’s distinctive Post-Impressionist style that blends natural forms with the artist’s inner feelings.
+Gauguin expresses this through the painting’s color, symbolism, and setting.
+Gauguin created this work while living in Pont-Aven, Brittany, which reflects a region largely untouched by industrialization.
 Topographically, the site depicted is the Atlantic coast at Le Pouldu.
 But the calvary depicted is an amalgam of several calvaries from different places; the cross is based upon that in the centre of Névez, a community close to Pont-Aven, located several miles from the coast, and the figure of Christ is based upon the calvarie at Briec, also at some distance from the sea.
+The Breton people, known for their strong Catholic faith and adherence to traditional customs, inspired Gauguin’s portrayal of their authentic spirituality in The Green Christ.